pywbem/pywbemtools/docs/appendix.rst

    WBEM-URI
       The wbem-uri is a standardized text form for CIM instance names.
 It is documented in DMTF :term:`DSP0207`.
-Pywbemcli uses the untyped WBEM URI as the format for instance names in cli input parameters (i.e. :term:`INSTANCENAME`)::
+Pywbemcli uses the untyped WBEM URI

+      as the format for instance names in CLI input parameters (i.e. :term:`INSTANCENAME`)::

             WBEM-URI = WBEM-URI-UntypedNamespacePath /